University of Technology Sydney

 Council’s powers and functions include management and control of the University’s affairs, concerns and property.
 Council acts in all matters that best promote the objectives and interests of the University.

-Ms Catherine Livingstone AC – Chancellor (to 30 November 2024)
+Chancellor: Ms Catherine Livingstone AC (to 30 November 2025)

-Professor Anthony Dooley – Chair of Academic Board (to 31 December 2024)
+Chair of Academic Senate: Associate Professor Lynn Sinclair (to 31 December 2026)

 Mr Antony Riordan (to 31 October 2026)